 All of the pension money you receive is treated like income and HMRC will charge you income tax at your usual rate of 20%, 40% or 45%, depending on how much you withdraw.
 You’ll get a tax-free allowance of £11,850 (for 2018/19) before tax is charged.

 The more money you withdraw from your pension in any given tax year, the more tax you’ll have to pay.
-For this reason it’s important to be mindful of the pension tax rates and income tax thresholds for 2018/19, and consider spreading your withdrawals if you don’t need money urgently.
+For this reason it’s important to be mindful of the pension tax rates and income tax thresholds, and consider spreading your withdrawals if you don’t need money urgently.

 Pension tax isn’t optional or something you can sort out later.
 Instead it’s automatically deducted by your pension provider before each withdrawal is paid to you in the same way income tax is deducted from salaries by employers using PAYE.
 You’ll find more information about how pension tax is calculated on your pension statement.

 3. Maintaining an expensive lifestyle you can’t afford

 Just because you’re retired doesn’t mean you can’t have fun!
 But without the option of picking up overtime or pulling in extra cash another way, chances are the money you have now is going to be all you’ve got.